-The Tolerable Upper Intake Level (UL) for vitamin D is set at 100 mcg for people 9 years of age and older (Table 2).
+The Tolerable Upper Intake Level (UL) for vitamin D is set at 100 mcg (4000 IUs) for people 9 years of age and older (Table 2).
 High doses of vitamin D supplements coupled with large amounts of fortified foods may cause accumulations in the liver and produce signs of poisoning.
 Signs of vitamin D toxicity include excess calcium in the blood, slowed mental and physical growth, decreased appetite, nausea and vomiting.

 It is especially important that infants and young children do not consume excess amounts of vitamin D regularly, due to their small body size.